iianarmas/code_wars/README.md

 2. Sum of two consecutive positive integers
 3. Allan Partridge III - London
 4. Switcheroo
+5. Even or Odd - Which is greater

 # 6 kyu :
 1. Replace with Alphabet Position